jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 the width is 100% of the parent.

 The problem comes when padding and border width is added because the total width increases.
 So if the content width is set to 100%, the total width is equal to the width of the content plus padding and plus the border width.

+## Height

+Avoid setting heights.
+Every element has an intrinsic height by default.
+Height is determined by the content inside of it.

+If you need to set a height, use "min-height".
+Content will always retain a minimum height no matter the size of the content but the height will automatically increase when the content increases too.

+If you need to increase the background, use padding.